d6lts/custom_breadcrumbs/README.txt

 ---------------
 The text to display at beginning of the breadcrumb trail can be assigned from the custom breadcrumb configuration settings page.
 Typically this is home or your site name.
 You can Leave it blank to have no home breadcrumb.
+Their is also an advanced setting to set the Home breadcrumb text on ALL pages, not just those with defined custom breadcrumbs.
+You can also use this feature to remove the home breadcrumb on all pages on the site - just enable the advanced setting and then leaving the home breadcrumb text blank.

 Authors
 -------